-1. Use of Funds : Describe how the State educational agency will use Title II, Part A funds receiv under Title II, Part A for State-level activities described in section 2101(c), including how the activities are expected to improve student achievement.
-2. Use of Funds to Improve Equitable Access to Teachers in Title I, Part A Schools: If an SEA plans to use Title II, Part A funds to improve equitable access to effective teachers, describe how such funds will be used for this purpose. .76 3.
-System of Certification and Licensing: Describe the State's system of certification and licensing of teachers, principals, or other school leaders. .72 4.
-Improving Skills of Educators: Describe how the SEA will improve the skills of teachers, principals, or other school leaders in order to enable them to identify students with specific learning needs, particularly children with disabilities, English learners, students who are gifted and talented, and students with low literacy levels, and provide instruction based on the needs of such students. .
-78
+1. Use of Funds : Describe how the State educational agency will use Title II, Part A funds received under Title II, Part A for State-level activities described in section 2101(c), including how the activities are expected to improve student achievement 2.
+Use of Funds to Improve Equitable Access to Teachers in Title I, Part A Schools: If an SEA plans to use Title II, Part A funds to improve equitable access to effective teachers, describe how such funds will be used for this purpose 3.
+System of Certification and Licensing: Describe the State's system of certification and licensing of teachers, principals, or other school leaders 4.
+Improving Skills of Educators: Describe how the SEA will improve the skills of teachers, principals, or other school leaders in order to enable them to identify students with specific learning needs, particularly children with disabilities, English learners, students who are gifted and talented, and students with low literacy levels, and provide instruction based on the needs of such students and strengthen support for teachers, principal s, or other so chool leaders b ased on the nee eds of the State, as identified by the SEA 73

-5. Data and Consultation: Describe how the State will use data and ongoing consultation as described in ESEA section 2101(d)(3) to continually update and improve the activities supported under Title II, Part A. 88 6.
-Teacher Preparation: Describe the actions the State may take to improve preparation programs and strengthen support for teachers, principals, or other school leaders based on the needs of th ie and strongthen support for touch ners, principuls, or other sensor reducers bused on the needs or the State, as identified by the SEA.
-73
+5. Data and Consultation: Describe how the State will use data and ongoing consultation as described in ESEA section 2101(d)(3) to continually update and improve the activities supported under Title II, Part A 6.
+Teacher Preparation : Describe the actions the State may take to improve preparation programs